 OnValueChanged isn't called when connecting for the first time, only for the next value changes.

 Boss Room syncs all character and object hit points through

 RPCs, Boss Room would need to keep a list of

 RPCs to send to connecting players to ensure they get the latest hit point values for each object.
 Keeping a list of

 RPCs for each object to send to those

 RPCs on connecting would be a maintainability nightmare.
 By using

-NetworkVariables, we let the SDK do the work for us.
+NetworkVariables, Boss Room lets the SDK do the work.